 The MFWA’s partner organisation in Mauritania is Regroupement de la Presse Mauritanienne (RPM).
 RPM is an association of media professionals that seeks to promote and expand freedom of expression, media pluralism and professionalism in the country.

 The MFWA will continue to work with RPM to promote freedom of expression and build the capacity of the media to contribute to consolidating democratisation processes in the country.

 The Islamic Republic of Mauritania is a West African country with an Arab-Berber population to the north and black Africans to the south.
 Nouakchott is its capital.
 Mauritania gained independence from France in 1960.
 However, after independence, the country suffered a number of military coups, the last of which happened in August 2008.
 Since 2009, the country has been going to the polls to elect their president.

-Overview of Media & FOE Environment
+Overview of the Media & FOE Environment

-Legal Framework for Media Operation
+Legal & Regulatory Framework for Media Operations in Mauritania